A Bayesian approach to the probability of coronary heart disease subject to the --308 tumor necrosis factor-$\alpha$ SNP: Introduction

 \section{Introduction}

-We are interested in the association of diseases, in particular of coronary heart diseases (CHD), with genetic factors in order to determine underlying genetically-driven functional mechanisms that are causally related to the disease.
+We are interested in the association of diseases, in particular of coronary heart disease (CHD), with genetic factors in order to determine underlying genetically-driven functional mechanisms that are causally related to the disease.
 In this context, environmental factors are regarded as contaminants.
-Among the risk factors for the emergence of CHD, genetic determinants may provide a wealth of information on the nature of the diseases, which can be used to develop new diagnosis and treatment methods.
+Among the risk factors for the emergence of CHD, genetic determinants may provide a wealth of information on the nature of the disease, which can be used to develop new diagnosis and treatment methods.
 The study of these factors has attracted the effort of many research teams for the identification of disease susceptibility genes as well as acquired somatic mutations.
 Among these genes is that of the tumor necrosis factor alpha (TNF-$\alpha$), a pleiotropic cytokine produced mainly by macrophages and T-cells which is involved in the inflammatory response of the immune system \cite{vassali_1992}.
-It has been suggested that the TNF-$\alpha$ gene affects the modulation of the lipid metabolism, obesity susceptibility and insulin resistance \cite{vendrell_2003,elahi_2007,dedoussis_2005}, thus being potentially implicated in the development of cardiovascular diseases (see Ref.~\cite{vourvouhaki_2008} and references therein).
-However, the results on its association with CHD are contradictory \cite{kammia_sxesh_1,kammia_sxesh_2,kammia_sxesh_3} in part because based on the frequentist analysis \cite{stephens_2009}.
-In order to infer the risk of CHD derived from potential risk factors it is important to develop a formalism that extracts all possible information from the data and combines them with other data sets on different intervening factors.
-Here we introduce a possible formalism based on Bayesian inference and test its applicability on the data set from Ref.~\cite{vendrell_2003}.
-Extending the application of this formalism to the integration of other data sets will be explored in a subsequent study.